-Prerequisite: A minimum grade of 'C' in CINE 115/RTV 115 or CINE 225/RTV 225 Note: May be taken 2 times
+Prerequisite: A minimum grade of 'C' in CINE 115/DBA 115 or CINE 225/DBA 225

 Transfer acceptability: CSU; UC - Credit determined by UC upon review of course syllabus.

 Independent work on an original film project.
 The instructor will approve the work plan and afford personal guidance in its completion.
 Normally a student will make a fully satisfactory and acceptable screenplay or short film.